lanhp-vn/Correlation-MolecularDescriptors-BF3Affinity-Ridge-GradientBoosting-Regression/README.md

   - Cross-validation: mean R = 0.911 ± 0.036; mean RMSE = 9.71 kJ/mol

 **Takeaway**: Ridge shows slightly better generalization (higher CV R, lower CV RMSE) and lower test MAPE in this setup.

+### Conclusions (from project report)
+- Molecular BF3 affinity can be reliably predicted from standard molecular descriptors with strong correlation on hold-out tests (R ≈ 0.86–0.90) and low error (MAPE ≈ 7–8%).
+- Regularized linear modeling (Ridge) provides a robust baseline with the best overall cross-validated performance here; tree-based boosting is competitive.
+- Physicochemical descriptor families (size/mass, polarity/surface area, lipophilicity) collectively drive predictive signal; no single descriptor dominates globally.

+### Notes and limitations
+- Results depend on the provided dataset composition and descriptor set; external validation on new chemotypes is recommended before deployment.
+- Hyperparameters were lightly tuned; further optimization or ensembling may improve performance.

 ### Reproducibility
 Open and run `code.ipynb`.